jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Here's another.
-These were fun to make and they were simpler times.
+ These things were fun to make and you didn't even need to be a professional programmer.
+Simpler times.

 But all good things have to come to an end.

-I've since worked on modern web applications, on the front-end, back-end, and also programmed different languages including Javascript.
+So I've since worked on modern web applications, on the front-end, back-end, and also programmed different languages including Javascript.

 Most recently I've been jamming with a friend building tools for designers & front-end developers.